hasanenv/aws-alb-nginx-architecture/README.md

 | sg-rule-1 | TCP | 80 | ALB Security Group | Allow HTTP traffic from the Application Load Balancer |
 | sg-rule-2 | TCP | 22 | Bastion Security Group | Allow SSH access only from the bastion host |

+> [!NOTE]
-*(No rule for inbound HTTPS as HTTPS is termianted and forwarded as HTTP within the private network)*
+> *No rule for inbound HTTPS as HTTPS is termianted and forwarded as HTTP within the private network*

 **Security Group: Application Load Balancer**